ISP Proxies vs. Residential Proxies

 Residential proxies are ideal for tasks requiring high IP diversity and specific location targeting.
 Here are some of the most common use cases for which businesses use residential proxies:

-- Multi-accounting – create and manage multiple accounts on social media, eCommerce, and other platforms.
+- Multi-accounting – easily create and manage multiple accounts on social media, eCommerce, and other platforms.
+Residential proxies offer a wider range of IPs from various locations, helping you bypass anti-bot mechanisms on even the most advanced platforms.

-- SEO research – extract paid and organic SERP results and different keyword rankings to bring you more traffic and conversions.
+- SEO research – extract paid and organic SERP results and different keyword rankings to boost traffic and conversions.
+Residential proxies have advanced targeting capabilities compared to ISP proxies, allowing for more accurate local search result analysis.

 Comparing ISP proxies vs. residential proxies